TorchSpatiotemporal/tsl/docs/source/index.rst

     -- Isaac Newton

-tsl relies heavily on these libraries for its functionalities:
+:tsl:`tsl` relies heavily on these libraries for its functionalities:

 .. grid:: 3 6 6 6
     :gutter: 2